rskyte/bookiems/README.md

-#User stories
+# User stories

-##User stories/features for showing a list of links
+## User stories/features for showing a list of links

 As a user
 So that I can access the websites quickly
 I want to see a lists of links on the homepage

-##User stories/features for adding new links
 As a user
-So that I can add new links
+So that I can quickly find web sites I recently bookmarked I would like to see links in descending chronological order

+## User stories/features for adding new links
+As a user
+So that I can save a website
-I want to add new entry to bookmark manager
+I want to add the site's address and title to bookmark manager

-##User stories/features for adding tags to links
+## User stories/features for adding tags to links
 Aa a user
 So that I categorise bookmarks
-I want to add tags to bookmarks
+I want to add tags to the links in my bookmarks

-##User stories/features for filtering links by a tag
+## User stories/features for filtering links by a tag
 As a user
-So that I can find bookmark links
-I want to filter by a tag
+So that I can find bookmark links on a particular topic I want to filter by a tag